maureencaballero/Short_Term_Rentals/README.md

 ## Minimally Viable Product (MVP)
-Will have Tableau presentation that answers the Data Questions, having used SQL to analyze data.
+Will have Tableau presentation that answers the Data Questions, having used Excel to analyze data.

 Schedule (through 1/7/2021)
 1. Get the Data (Nov 13, 2020)